 Depending on your issue, your dentist may suggest any number of treatments to get you back to normal.
 Dental crowns, for instance, are commonly used to treat broken, damaged, or seriously-decayed teeth.
 If you’ve been experiencing a severe or chronic toothache, an infection may be the culprit, and your dentist may recommend root canal therapy.

-Other common procedures include tooth splinting, which is used to stabilize a loose or knocked-out tooth and allow it to heal.
+Other common procedures include tooth splinting, which is used to stabilize a loose or knocked-out tooth which allows it to heal.
 More rarely, tooth extractions may be required to remove seriously damaged teeth that cannot be treated with alternative methods of restorative care.

 Putting a knocked out tooth in milk, not water, can preserve the root while you head to your emergency appointment.